Table Of Contents

 Outline your company’s needs

 First of all, ask yourself: why am I hiring this person?
 What results do I want this Google Ads specialist to achieve?
-Will they be dealing with internal clients only or the company’s clients too?
+Will they be dealing with internal clients only, or the company’s clients as well?
 Do I need someone with experience in any particular industry?
-Do I need someone with deep knowledge about a specific practice (a specialist) or just some decent expertise in many different aspects of the business? (a generalist.)
+Do I need someone with deep knowledge of a specific practice (a specialist), or just decent expertise across many aspects of the business? (a generalist.)

 Answering these questions makes it easier for you to move to the next steps.